740i/Writeups/bart/bart.md

 ![](pics/servermonitor.JPG)

-Looking at it closer, you can see another subdomain at internal-01.bart.htb and add it to our host file.
+Looking at it closer, you can see another subdomain at internal-01.bart.htb and add it to our /etc/host file.

 ![](pics/internalmonitor.JPG)

-Another quick check for things on that internal-01.bart.htb and there is this log.txt file that contains 1 record of harvey and his user agent.
+Another quick check for things on that internal-01.bart.htb and there is this log.txt file that contains 1 record of Harvey and his user agent.
 ```bash
 $ dirsearch.py -u http://internal-01.bart.htb -e php,txt